balajeetm/balajeetm.github.io/_posts/2017-02-26-tnut-reverse-linked-list-pocket.markdown

 i.
 He first split the linked list in batches of "n"<br>
 ii.
 He then reversed the sub link list<br>

-Trying to pen down a logic flow for the same<br>
+Let me pen down a logic flow for the same<br>

-* Splitting a linked list<br>
+<u>Splitting a linked list</u><br>
 This should be straight forward, I keep moving across the list and pick "n" nodes

 <b style="color:red">Markers</b><br>
-<b>How do I work on the picked ones?</b>Should I make a copy of them all, or use the existing nodes?<br>
+<b>How do I work on the picked ones?</b><br>
+Should I make a copy of them all, or use the existing nodes?<br>
-Let me connect back to our visual representation, to try answering that.<br>
+Let me connect back to my visual representation, to try answering that.<br>

 If I choose to copy, I may end up making a copy of the whole train.
 I mean that’s freaking bulky and not space effective.<br>
 (See?
 Visualizing helps you understand the inefficiencies sometimes)<br>
 <b style="color:red"><Bookmark Alert!></b> Keep a bookmark of this please, we'll get back to this soon

-* Reversing a linked list<br>
+<u>Reversing a linked list</u><br>
 How did Mr.Pristine do that?<br>

-Well he went to the last item in each sub-list.
-And then put the numbers in reverse.
+Well he went to the last item in each sub-list, and then put the numbers in reverse.<br>
 Hey… wait… WTF in that?
 How can he do that?<br>
-You cannot traverse back in a singly linked list, can you?<br>
+I thought, you cannot traverse back in a singly linked list!!<br>

 But for Mr Pristine, there is no such thing as a singly linked list.
 There are no constraints.
-He just started walking in reverse direction.
-Cheater!
+The cheater just started walking in reverse direction.

 As we call out the bluff of Mr.Pristine, let's emphasize the constraints for him.<br>
 Let's present the problem through our train analogy adding an explicit constraint<br>